18F/handbook/_pages/getting-started/how-to-log-in.md

 ## Logging into apps with your GSA Google account

 Some applications can be logged into using your GSA Google account.
 Just make sure that you don't grant Google access to anything beyond basic data; "Basic Info" or "Limited Access to Data and Files" are both approved options that are considered basic data.
-Any integration beyond basic requires use the [TTS Tech Portfolio General Request Form](https://forms.gle/wPrCXJqDgaksXRwV8) to submit a _3rd Party Integration Approval (Slack/Github)_ request.
+Any integration beyond basic requires a [GSA IT Help Desk ticket](https://servicedesk.gsa.gov), you can also start a ticket by emailing `itservicedesk@gsa.gov`.

 You can check your account permissions [here](https://myaccount.google.com/permissions).